Counselling training FAQs

 I'm a qualified adult counsellor.
 Which training level is right for me?

-If you are a qualified adult counsellor, you can apply for our:
+If you are a qualified adult or child counsellor, you can apply for our:

 You can also apply to join us as a Counsellor on Placement at one of our Place2Be partner schools.
 As a Counsellor on Placement, you can access free training and e-learning to support your clinical work with children and young people.